 - 4 ETHICAL ASPECTS

 Journal accepts offers to publish monothematic special issue aimed at mentioned fields.
-Suggestion for special issue is required to be submitted to editor-in-chief.
+Suggestion for special issue is required to be submitted to Editor-in-Chief.

-ADIKTOLOGIE is committed to enhance the quality of publications in the field and adheres to the Farmington Consensus (Addiction, 1997, 92, 1617–1618).
+ADDICTOLOGY is committed to enhance the quality of publications in the field and adheres to the Farmington Consensus (Addiction, 1997, 92, 1617–1618).

-Periodicity: Four issues in one volume annually
+Periodicity: Four issues in one volume annually.

-Publishing Model: Open Access (Content is available for all internet users with no limitations and registration requirements)
+Publishing Model: Open Access (Content is available for all internet users with no limitations and registration requirements).

 Article Processing Charge: EUR 300.00 + VAT (21%) (free of all additional fees)

-Peer reviewed manuscripts (at least 2 independent reviews)
+- Peer-reviewed articles (at least 2 independent reviews)